11 Most Useless Job Skills Companies Don’t Want Today

 While not a particular skill, employers might not be as interested in your college degree as they once were.

-Perhaps you majored in a field that doesn’t have much relevance to your current position.
-Or maybe you graduated a few decades ago, which means anything you learned to earn your degree might be outdated now.
+Perhaps you majored in a field that is irrelevant to your current position.
+Or maybe you graduated a few decades ago, meaning anything you learned to earn your degree might be outdated.

 Pro tip: If you’re an older worker and want to keep your college degree on your resume, another option might be to remove your graduation date.